glitch-soc/docs/features/doodle/index.md

-Here is a screenshot of the doodle modal openned.
+Here is a screenshot of the doodle modal opened.
 ![View of glitch-soc with the doodle open](doodle_2.png)